ncatlab/nlab-content/pages/6/2/5/8/8526/content.md

 \begin{proof} Follows immediately from Corollary \ref{CorollaryInequalityForConstant} and Assumption \ref{AssumptionConstantInvolvedInAbcConjecture}. \end{proof}

 \begin{rmk} That Assumption \ref{AssumptionMainInequalityInIUTT} holds is the fundamental result of the IUTT series of papers.
-It is Corollary 3.12 in [IUTT III](#IUTTIII), and it is this corollary to which the objections raised by Scholze and Stix pertain.
+It is [[Mochizuki's corollary 3.12|Corollary 3.12]] in [IUTT III](#IUTTIII), and it is this corollary to which the objections raised by Scholze and Stix pertain.

 That Assumption \ref{AssumptionConstantInvolvedInAbcConjecture} holds is the main purpose of [IUTT IV](#IUTTIV).
 It is established by Theorem 1.10 and Corollary 2.2.
 Theorem 1.10 establishes the particular inequality of the form $c_{\mathbb{M}} \geq -1$ that will be made use of; Corollary 2.2 specialises and refines it to an inequality which directly implies the abc conjecture.
 As far we know, these parts of the argument are expected to be sound.
 \end{rmk}